 Here is a few bars of Tangerine using this flavour of C7alt and D7alt.

-CONFUSION ALERT: There now follows a list of inversions of the alt scale and their uses:
+CONFUSION ALERT: There now follows a list of inversions of the alt scale and their uses, that's to say we are going to take ONE scale and see how it sounds when we use different notes in the bass.

 The following is what we derived by combining Cmajor, Gminor and Fminor.